-Specified as: a pointer to integer array of dimension 10.
+Specified as: an allocatable integer array of dimension psb_mdata_size.

 halo_index A list of the halo and boundary elements for the current process to be exchanged with other processes; for each processes with which it is necessary to communicate:

 - 1. Process identifier;

 - 2. Number of points to be received;

 - 3. Indices of points to be received:

 - 4. Number of points to be sent;

 - 5. Indices of points to be sent;